 Throughout this document, different bit settings (i.e., all "0's" or all "1's") are used as placeholders for reserved values, often to follow practices defined in other standards that are referenced in this document.
 Readers are cautioned that the values specified in each section containing a description of a structure having reserved elements are valid only for the reserved elements in that specific structure.
 This strategy may deviate from other ATSC practice with respect to such values for reserved bits.

+The ATSC default value for reserved bits is ‘1.’
+There is no default value for other reserved elements.
+Use of reserved elements except as defined in ATSC Standards or by an industry standards setting body is not permitted.
+See individual element semantics for mandatory settings and any additional use constraints.
+As currently-reserved elements may be assigned values and meanings in future versions of this Standard, receiving devices built to this version are expected to ignore all values appearing in currently-reserved elements to avoid possible future failure to function as intended.